New York City College of Technology: Campus

 City Tech occupies seven buildings within Downtown Brooklyn's Tech Triangle, the MetroTech Business Improvement District, and DUMBO.
 College Administration and Offices, the Ursula C. Schwerin Library, the School of Professional Studies, and the School of Arts & Sciences are primarily based in a complex formed by the Namm, Library (formerly Atrium), General, and Pearl buildings in MetroTech (300 Jay Street).
 The School of Technology & Design is primarily based in Voorhees Hall in DUMBO.

 A supertall skyscraper designed by Renzo Piano—which would have been known as City Tech Tower, with 65 floors for the college and 600 units of housing—was proposed, but scrapped.

 In October 2013, City Tech held a ceremonial groundbreaking for a 350,000 ft2 academic complex at the corner of Tillary and Jay Streets in Downtown Brooklyn, which opened in August 2018.
 The new complex occupies the site formerly occupied by the Klitgord Center.
 The new eight-story building, known as the Academic Complex, is home to City Tech's expanding programs in healthcare and the sciences.
 The departments moved into the new building include the core sciences: Physics, Chemistry and Biological Sciences (including Biomedical Informatics).
 It is also home to the health programs: Nursing, Radiologic Technology & Medical Imaging, Dental Hygiene, Restorative Dentistry, and Vision Care Technology.
 The Academic Complex includes a 1,000-seat concert hall quality auditorium, the largest of its kind in Downtown Brooklyn.
 A wellness center and faculty office space is also located in the Academic Complex.

 Athletics

 City Tech teams participated as a member of the National Collegiate Athletic Association's Division III.
 City Tech began CUNYAC competition in the community college section from the conference's inception in the 1987–88 season, later to join its senior college section in the 1999–2000 season.
-Men's sports included basketball, cross country, soccer, tennis and volleyball; while women's sports included basketball, cross country, softball, tennis and volleyball.
+Men's sports included basketball, cross country, soccer, tennis and volleyball; women's sports included basketball, cross country, softball, tennis and volleyball.
 City Tech's athletic program is in hiatus until new facilities are available.